mth47/espclock/README.md

 *	weak glowing initials or name in unused leds, always, birthday only???
 *	second pulse in one of the unused leds, indvidual color or just red
 *	Rainbow, dropping rain, falling snow, whatever
+*	individual Sun-Rise selection for every day of the week

 ### **Fixed:**
 *	Execute Blynk only after the server connection has been established